joebrew/vilaweb/analyses/witness_exclusion_quantified/README.md

 The King's absence
 ------------------

-The testimony of King Felipe VI was requested by the defense team of Jordi Sànchez, since Felipe de Borbón's words and acts appear in the court documents prepared by Judge Llarena.
+The testimony of Felipe de Borbón was requested by the defense team of Jordi Sànchez, since de Borbón's words and acts appear in the court documents prepared by Judge Llarena.
 The court justified not calling him to testify by citing Article 411 of the Criminal Code.
-The Judiciary also published a [press note](http://www.poderjudicial.es/cgpj/es/Poder-Judicial/Noticias-Judiciales/La-Sala-del-TS-que-enjuiciara-el-caso-del--Proces--notifica-el-auto-de-admision-de-prueba-y-fija-para-el-12-de-febrero-el-inicio-de-la-vista) stating that the King's testimony is "explicitly prohibited" by Article 411.
+The Judiciary also published a [press note](http://www.poderjudicial.es/cgpj/es/Poder-Judicial/Noticias-Judiciales/La-Sala-del-TS-que-enjuiciara-el-caso-del--Proces--notifica-el-auto-de-admision-de-prueba-y-fija-para-el-12-de-febrero-el-inicio-de-la-vista) stating that since de Borbón is the King his testimony is "explicitly prohibited" by Article 411.

-However, Article 411 simply says that the King is exempt from the obligation to testify.
+However, Article 411 simply says that the King is exempt from the *obligation* to testify.
 It does not "prohibit" the King's testimony.

 ![](king.jpeg)

 In other words, it would have been legal to call Felipe de Borbón as a witness, as per the request of the defense team.
-Borbón could have simply chosen not to come.
+Borbón could have simply chosen not to testify, just as a defendant can choose to remain silent.
+As monarch, he has this privilege, unavailable to the rest of Spaniards.
 Whether the court's confusion between "exempt" and "prohibited" is accidental or an intentional attempt to avoid a witness considered important to the defense is unknown.

 Other notable rejections
 ------------------------